 There certainly are people out there who have made plenty of money investing in cryptocurrencies.
 Over the last few years the price of Bitcoin and many other cryptocurrencies have increased by a staggering amount.
 And no one knows how high these prices could go.
-Some commentary has predicted that the price of Bitcoin could rise to $40,000 or even further.
 On the other hand, there are significant risks and some alarming similarities between the current surge in prices and other investment ‘bubbles’ that have occurred in the past.
 Below I discuss a few of these:

-• Regulatory risk – Cryptocurrencies are largely unregulated at present which is part of the appeal.
+• Regulatory risk – Cryptos remain largely unregulated, particularly in Australia.
 However, it is unchartered territory for governments around the world and how they respond to it may have significant consequences on its value.
 China is already shutting down Bitcoin exchanges and India has announced their intention to do the same.
 Many of the world’s largest banks (J.P.
 Morgan, Bank of America, Citibank) have also banned the use of credit cards to purchase cryptocurrencies.

-• Hackers – Cryptocurrencies are susceptible to hackers and there have already been cases of coins being stolen from exchanges and exchanges being attacked.
+• Hackers – Crypto exchanges are a target for hackers and there have already been plenty of cases of coins being stolen and exchanges being used to scam potential investors.
 Without government regulation and oversight, these risks are heightened.
 In Australia, Cryptocurrencies are undefined in law, which is why ASIC is unable to provide the usual investor protection or investigate losses as they would with other types of investment.

-• Liquidity Risk – Due to the immense popularity of Cryptocurrencies, many of the exchanges that trade them have had issues dealing with the volume of trades that have been happening, some of them being shut down for days or weeks at a time.
+• Liquidity Risk – Due to the immense popularity of Cryptocurrencies, many of the exchanges that trade them have had issues dealing with the volume of trades, some of them being shut down for days or weeks at a time.
 This can be an issue if you’re trying to cash out and get your money.

 • Concentration Risk – around 4% of the Bitcoin market own over 95% of all Bitcoins in circulation.
 Many of these people have owned Bitcoin from the very beginning meaning that they have experienced enormous gains in the value of their holding.
 If these people were to withdraw from the market (i.e. cash in on their millions) then it would have a huge impact on the prices of cryptos worldwide.